 1. Stand straight with both feet at shoulder-width apart.
 You can hold dumbbells if bodyweight is easier for you.

-2. Start the exercise by stepping one foot forward and then lunging forward until the other knee touches the floor.
+2. Start the exercise by stepping one foot forward and lunging until the other knee touches the floor.

-3. Pause at the bottom and then start pushing the floor with your front foot to bring your body up.
+3. Pause at the bottom and then push the floor with your front foot to bring your body up.

 This exercise can also be done with a barbell.
-However, it will be difficult to balance the bar especially if you are a beginner.
-Though you can try it if normal lunges are easy for you.
+However, it will be difficult to balance the bar, especially if you are a beginner.
+However, you can try it if normal lunges are easy for you.

 6. Kettlebell Swings

 The kettlebell swing is another great exercise you can do at home.
-This will help you in strengthening your glutes and hamstrings and is a great alternative to the sumo deadlift.
+This will help strengthen your glutes and hamstrings and is a great alternative to the sumo deadlift.
 All you need is a kettlebell here.

-If you are an athlete or you play any sport, this exercise is very helpful in improving the power and speed of your lower body.
-Most of the sports you play will require you to bend, jump run and drift.
-And for that, you need to develop a great technique and strength to perform the movement effectively without injury.
+If you are an athlete or play any sport, this exercise is very helpful in improving the power and speed of your lower body.
+Most sports you play require bending, jumping, running, and drifting.
+And for that, you must develop great lower body strength to perform the movement effectively without injury.
 So this exercise will help you to perform better in the field.

 Targeted muscles – Glutes, hamstrings, and lower back